benitogonzalezh/jira-server-ssl/README.md

 ## Jira Server with SSL
+Jira + Nginx + LetsEncrypt SSL</br>

-This docker compose will setup everything to mount a jira sandbox over https and http.
+This docker compose will setup everything to mount a jira sandbox over https and http.</br>
-Tested on a droplet from digital ocean (8gb, 4vcpu, 160gb ssd, ubuntu).
-Just install docker and docker compose on the instance and run the instructions.
+Tested on a droplet from digital ocean (8gb, 4vcpu, 160gb ssd, ubuntu).</br>Just install docker and docker compose on the instance and run the instructions.
 You will need a domain to add the SSL certificate.
-You can use this free domains (https://www.freenom.com/) Jira Server + Nginx + SSL
+You can use this free domains (https://www.freenom.com/)

 ## Instructions
 1. Change the info on .env.local and rename the file to .env